Normal approximations for the multivariate inverse Gaussian distribution and asymmetric kernel smoothing on $d$-dimensional half-spaces: Introduction

 \subsection{Outline}

 The rest of this paper is organized as follows.
-In Section~\ref{sec:univariate.IG}, the IG distribution $(d = 1)$ is defined and the corresponding local limit theorem and probability metric bounds are stated.
-In Section~\ref{sec:multivariate.IG}, the MIG distribution $(d\geq 1)$ of~\cite{MR2019130} is defined and the corresponding local limit theorem and probability metric bounds are stated.
+Section~\ref{subsec:notation} introduces the notation used throughout, as well as the MIG distribution of~\cite{MR2019130}, along with some of its basic properties, including estimators for its parameters and a useful stochastic representation.

+Section~\ref{sec:normal.approximations} is devoted to local limit theorems and probability metric bounds, stated first for the univariate case in Section~\ref{sec:univariate.IG} and for the general multivariate case in Section~\ref{sec:multivariate.IG}.
 The proofs are deferred to Appendix~\ref{app:proofs.normal.approximations}.

-The new algorithm for generating MIG random vectors is given in Section~\ref{sec:rngMIG}.
-In Appendix~\ref{app:cdf.evaluation}, the stochastic representation at the core of this algorithm is leveraged to evaluate the distribution function of MIG random vectors.

-Next, the MIG asymmetric kernel smoother with positive definite bandwidth matrix $\mat{H}$ is introduced in Section~\ref{sec:MIG.kernel.smoother}.
+Section~\ref{sec:MIG.kernel.density estimator} introduces the MIG kernel density estimator with positive definite bandwidth matrix $\mat{H}$.
 Its asymptotic properties are stated in Section~\ref{sec:asymptotics} and proved in Appendix~\ref{app:proofs.application.asymptotics}.
 Some technical lemmas used in the proofs are relegated to Appendix~\ref{app:technical.lemmas}.
 A simulation study is conducted in Section~\ref{sec:simulation.study}, and a real-data application is investigated in Section~\ref{sec:data.application}.
+Information regarding the \textsf{R} code that generated the figures, the simulation study results and the real-data application is provided in Appendix~\ref{app:R.code}.

+Section~\ref{sec:rng.MIG} presents a new algorithm for generating MIG random vectors that is both faster and more accurate than the original method due to \citet{MR2019130}.
+In Appendix~\ref{app:cdf.evaluation}, the stochastic representation is leveraged to provide a Monte Carlo estimator of the cdf of MIG random vectors.

-Informations concerning the \textsf{R} code for the simulations are provided in Appendix~\ref{app:R.code}.
-For easy reference, a list of the abbreviations employed in the paper appears in Appendix~\ref{app:abbreviations}.
+Section~\ref{sec:conclusion} concludes with a discussion of some of the limitations of the MIG kernel density estimator.
+Future directions for research are also mentioned.
+For ease of reference, a list of the abbreviations used herein appears in Appendix~\ref{app:abbreviations}.